 What is it: Spit the Dummy and Campaign for BSL Act is a Facebook group with two aims – 1) to campaign for an Act of Parliament that reinforces and gives legal protection to British Sign Language (BSL) as an officially recognised language of the United Kingdom, and 2) To Fight Discrimination and Gain Better Accesses.

 What are they doing: STDC has become arguably the biggest and most popular Deaf Community page in the UK, with 11,300 members.
-A lot of the best known figures from the Deaf Community run and contribute to the page, such as Matt Dixon, Des Masterson, Jen Dodds, Jason Sharpe and James Clarke, most of whom post videos of their various experiences of issues and discrimination.
+A lot of the best known figures from the Deaf Community run and contribute to the page; such as Matt Dixon, Des Masterson, Jen Dodds, Jason Sharpe and James Clark.
+Most of whom post videos of their various experiences of issues and discrimination.
 You can request to join the group CLICK HERE

 What is it: Founded in 1890 as a result of the famous Milan conference in 1880 (where sign language in educational settings was banned), the British Deaf Association have been pivotal to British Sign Language being recognised by the government as a language in it’s own right in 2003.
 The organisation works with local Deaf communities campaigning for equality and the recognition of their BSL charter, which is aimed at local authorities and services to improve access.

-I hope this article has highlighted, in a succinct way, the significant campaigns going on in the Deaf Community at the moment, and how you can support them.
-As you can see there is a good mix of subject matter within the Deaf community, and by coming together as a community, you can support a number of campaigns at once.
-With Social Media giving people the ability to air their opinions to an audience, now is an ideal time for you to become active in this area and help the deaf community as a whole achieve greater accesses and fairer rights.
+I hope this article has highlighted; in a succinct way, the significant campaigns going on in the Deaf Community at the moment; and how you can support them.
+As you can see there is a good mix of subject matter within the Deaf community.
+By coming together as a community; you can support a number of campaigns at once.
+With Social Media giving people the ability to air their opinions to an audience; now is an ideal time for you to become active in this area; and help the deaf community as a whole achieve greater accesses and fairer rights.